samer-alhalabi/Scraping-Dynamic-Web-Pages-with-Selenium/README.md

-## Case 1: Scraping CNN US market webpage and send email with results to your inbox
+## Case 1: Scrape stocks data from CNN US market Webpage and then send email with results to your inbox

 The script will scrape data from this webpage
 ![image](images/cnn_us_markets.jpg)